slackapi/java-slack-sdk/docs/guides/modals.md

 1. [Verify requests](https://api.slack.com/docs/verifying-requests-from-slack) from Slack
 1. Parse the request body, and check if the `action_id` in a block is the one you'd like to handle
 1. [Modify/push a view via API](https://api.slack.com/surfaces/modals/using#modifying) and/or update the modal to hold the sent data as [private_metadata](https://api.slack.com/surfaces/modals/using#carrying_data_between_views)
-1. Respond with 200 OK as the acknowledgment
+1. Respond to the Slack API server with 200 OK as an acknowledgment

 #### `view_submission` requests